Part 2 | Application Rationalization – A Pit-Stop in the Journey to Transform Enterprise Applications in the Cloud

 The 4 categories above have narrowed the scope of apps to migrate, considered replacing an app with another off-the-shelf product or service and considered modernizing the underlying infrastructure of the app.
 The next three R’s focus on leveraging the Cloud native Platform-as-a-service to reap the benefits of app modernization.

 Rearchitect – Enterprises looking to standardize cloud architecture for applications migrating to the cloud can find benefit from this category.
 It leverages the benefits of modernization such as auto scaling and high performant cloud environment while accelerating code deployment across environments.
-With minimal change, the application code can be reused but packaged & deployed in a managed infrastructure service such as a Container and DevOps.
+With minimal change in this approach, the application code can be reused but packaged & deployed in a managed infrastructure service such as a Container and DevOps.
 Applications that use technologies which are not natively supported by the cloud provider can be also be Containerized.

 Rewrite – In scenarios where the application simply cannot meet the business requirements a complete rewrite of the application using native cloud infrastructure & application services may be warranted.
 GTM requirements may be negatively impacted if the developers are not able to deliver new features quick enough either due to the current architecture of the app or the lack of developers with specific technical skills required for the app.
 If an app has high maintenance cost rewriting the application can reduce the TCO.
 Applications can innovate by using services provided by the cloud such as AI and IoT thereby benefiting the business.

-Two additional factors, Risk and Impact, can also drive the Rationalization process.
+Two additional factors, Risk and Impact, can also drive the rationalization process.
 Risk can be defined as the combination of factors such as the importance of the app to the business, whether the application is used by internal or external users and whether the app is running on aging technology greater than 7 years old.
 The answer to these questions will determine if an app is High, Med or Low Risk to the business.

 An online ordering app used by external customers running on aging technology poses a High risk to the business if the app were to go down for any reason compared to an administration app used by internal users running on aging technology that poses a Low risk.